-RyR or IP3R Agonists Burst ROS Formation after a Very Short Time of Exposure to Very Low Concentrations of Arsenite.
-In keeping with our recent findings (Fiorani et al., 2018), exposure of RP cells to 2.5 μM arsenite leads to a very slow, time-dependent DHR fluorescence response that is barely detectable after 3 hours, more clearly appreciable at 6 hours, and even more significant at 16 hours (Fig. 1A).
-It was then interesting to observe that this time dependence is lost under conditions in which the cells also receive IP3R or RyR agonists in the last 10 minutes of arsenite exposure.
-More specifically, we found that 100 μM ATP, an agonist of metabotropic purinergic receptors causing IP3R activation (Berridge, 1993), or 10 mM Cf (a RyR agonist) (Meissner, 2017) causes a remarkable leftward shift in the time dependence of the DHR fluorescence response mediated by the metalloid.
-Indeed, the responses detected in cells exposed to arsenite alone for 16 hours were identical to those observed 1 or 2 hours after addition of the metalloid under conditions of ATP or Cf supplementation in the final 10 minutes.
-To determine the effects mediated by shorter
+RyR or IP3R agonists burst ROS formation after a very short time of exposure to very low concentrations of arsenite

+In keeping with our recent findings (Fiorani et al., 2018), exposure of RP-cells to 2.5 μM arsenite leads to a very slow, time-dependent DHR-fluorescence response, barely detectable after 3 h, more clearly appreciable at 6 h and even more significant at 16 h (Fig. 1A).
+It was then interesting to observe that this time-dependence is lost under conditions in which the cells also receive IP3R or RyR agonists in the last 10 min of arsenite exposure.
+More specifically, we found that 100 μM ATP (an agonist of metabotropic purinergic receptors causing IP3R activation (Berridge, 1993), or 10 mM Cf (a RyR agonist) (Meissner, 2017), causes a remarkable leftward shift in the time-dependence of the DHR-fluorescence response mediated by the metalloid.
+Indeed, the responses detected in cells exposed to arsenite alone for 16 h were identical to those observed 1 or 2 h after addition of the metalloid under conditions of ATP or Cf supplementation in the final 10 min.
+In order to determine the effects mediated by shorter exposure to arsenite, we changed the above experimental protocol and loaded the cells with DHR prior to arsenite exposure.
+Interestingly, the fluorescence responses detected after a 30 min treatment with arsenite, with ATP or Cf added in the last 10 min, or even under conditions of concomitant 10 min exposure to the metalloid and ATP, or Cf, (Fig.1B) were identical to those described above and illustrated in Fig. 1A.
+The concentrations of ATP and Cf were selected on the bases of previous concentration-dependence studies showing that, under these conditions, both agents produce maximal increases in the cytosolic ([Ca2+]c) and mitochondrial ([Ca2+]m) Ca2+ concentrations (Guidarelli et al., 2018).
+The enhancing effects of ATP and Cf on the arsenite-induce DHR-fluorescence response displayed the same concentration-dependence (not shown).